• Home

 On a stage, in a seminar room, or via a Zoom link, being in direct contact with others remains the most effective way I know to create lasting change.

-I’m a speaker on autism and neurodiversity, with experience across education, gender and sexuality, mental health, social care, employment, and autistic and neurodivergent intersectionality.
+I’m an autism speaker and deliver neurodiversity training and autism training for organisations, with experience across education, gender and sexuality, mental health, social care, employment, and autistic and neurodivergent intersectionality.

 My work focuses on how autistic people can achieve full representation within organisations, recognise and develop their talents, and contribute to meaningful change in society by building on their strengths and special interests.